Wednesday, January 30, 2019

 529 14th Street NW, Washington, DC 20045

-Join the National Academy of Social Insurance to examine facts about economic insecurity in the United States today, and to explore policy options for improving the financial prospects of all Americans, particularly Millennials and future generations.
+The National Academy of Social Insurance hosted its 31st annual policy conference in Washington, DC at the National Press Club on January 30 and 31, 2019.
+The focus of the conference was to examine facts about economic insecurity in the United States today, and to explore policy options for improving the financial prospects of all Americans, particularly Millennials and future generations.

 When the U.S. was industrializing and urbanizing in the 19th and 20th centuries, workers, businesses, and civic leaders cooperated to adopt a series of pioneering social policies.
 Many of these policies and programs – including Social Security, Unemployment Insurance, Workers’ Compensation, and health care coverage through Medicare and Medicaid – continue to protect millions of Americans today.